abynox/ShockAlarmApp/README.md

 A powerfull app for controling [OpenShock](https://openshock.org/) shockers and setting alarms with custom tones.

-A web version (for IOS, Windows, ...) can be found [here](https://computerelite.github.io/ShockAlarmApp/).
+A web version (for IOS, ...) can be found [here](https://computerelite.github.io/ShockAlarmApp/) (does not support live controls).

 # Features
 ShockAlarm is a powerful tool for controlling your Shockers via OpenShock.
-It allows you to fully manage your shockers, logs, shares, hubs, and share links.
+It allows you to fully manage your shockers, logs, shares, hubs, share links, tokens and sessions.

-There is advanced functionaity like controling multiple shockers at the same time and specifying a random interval for intensity, duration and a delay (if you're into that).
+There is advanced functionaity like controling multiple shockers at the same time, specifying a random interval for intensity, duration and a delay (if you're into that), live controls with patterns and alarms.

 It's fully material you themed just like the standard Android apps you're already used to and provides a responsive ui with a nice design.